AtlasLogics/Tombola/README.md

 # Tombola
 Basic React+Django application for the game 'Tombola'.
-The code has been rushed for Christmas eve, you will not find efficient nor optized code.
+The code has been rushed for Christmas eve, you will not find efficient nor optimized code.

 # About
 The app has been realized for the university association AUP, Politecnico di Bari.